ConnorSweeneyDev/CSBuild/readme.md

 - An environment with access to `cl` and `link` on Windows or `g++` on Linux.
 - Git installed and available.

-See the [test](test) directory for an example project linking to SDL3.
+See the [test](test) directory for an example project that uses all of the most important features.